madmaxgrey/QOL-Toggles-Steam/README.md

 - **VAC-Ban Visibility** and **Achievement Notification** toggles are based on work by
   [SpaceEnergy](https://github.com/SpaceEnergy) – thanks for the clean and useful implementations!

+- Implementation of Millennium by
+  [shdwmtr](https://github.com/SteamClientHomebrew/Millennium) – thanks for the seamless integration!